-What causes ringworm?
+What causes it?

-Ringworm is not caused by a worm.
-It is caused by a fungus.
-The kinds of fungi (plural of fungus) that cause ringworm live and spread on the top layer of the skin and on the hair.
+Ringworm is caused by a fungus.
+It's not caused by a worm.
+The kinds of fungi that cause ringworm live and spread on the top layer of the skin and on the hair.
 They grow best in warm, moist areas, such as locker rooms and swimming pools, and in skin folds.

 Ringworm is contagious.
 It spreads when you have skin-to-skin contact with a person or animal that has it.
 It can also spread when you share things like towels, clothing, or sports gear.

 Ringworm usually causes an itchy rash.
 It often makes a pattern in the shape of a ring, but not always.
 The rash may be peeling, cracking, scaling, and red.
 It can affect the face, groin, hands, and other parts of the body.